A criminal profile of the Gilgo Beach serial killer

 In this case, it is likely that the killer has an interest in true crime material.
 For example, he might watch detective documentaries or read books about serial killers.

-It is important to note that he does not need to have extensive knowledge about these subjects in order to thwart the investigation.
+It is important to note that he does not need to have extensive knowledge about these subjects to thwart the investigation.

-There is no evidence to suggest that the Long Island serial killer is “high-up”.
+There is no evidence to suggest that the Gilgo Beach killer is “high-up”

-A sizable number of people who follow this case seem to be convinced that the Long Island serial killer is some sort of powerful authority figure.
-That or he is a rich person from the upper echelons of society.
+A sizable number of people are convinced that the killer is a rich or powerful authority figure from the upper echelons of society.
+However, the evidence does not support this.

-All in all, it seems as though people want to believe this because it makes the case seem more “exciting” or “dramatic”.
+It appears as though certain people want to believe this theory because it would make the case more “exciting” or “dramatic.”

 Until there is solid evidence to state otherwise, we must presume that he could be from any social class.

-In the case of LISK, we should not interpret his cautious nature as evidence that he is more intelligent than the average person.
+In this case, we shouldn’t interpret the killer’s cautious nature as evidence that he is more intelligent than the average person.

-Having said all of that, he is certainly no “dope”.
+Having said all of that, the Gilgo Beach killer is certainly no dope.
 The way in which he operates suggests that he is cautious and methodical.

 In the past, serial killers who primarily targeted sex workers always turned out to be regular clients.

-In other words, they frequently hired escorts, most of whom they didn’t harm.
+In other words, they frequently hired escorts, many of whom they didn’t harm.

-These men were “normal” customers before their murders started, and they continued to be “normal” customers in between killings.
+These men were “normal” customers before they started killing, and they often continued to be “normal” customers in between murders.

-The women that they let go had no idea that their lives were hanging in the balance.
+Some of the women they let live had no idea that their lives were hanging in the balance.

-The odds tell us that the Long Island serial killer is almost certainly a regular “john”.
+The odds tell us that the Gilgo Beach killer is almost certainly a regular “john”.

 This is a man who has spent a considerable amount of time with escorts.
-He has hired them, talked to them, driven past them, called them, and poured through their online profiles.
+He has hired them, talked to them, driven past them, called them, and pored through their online profiles.

-Due to his familiarity with prostitution, his ability to remain dormant for lengthy periods of time, and his need to inflict physical suffering, it is possible that he pays sex workers to engage in activities that satiate his urges.
+Due to his familiarity with the sex industry, his ability to remain dormant for lengthy periods of time, and his psychological need to inflict physical suffering, it is possible he pays sex workers to engage in activities that satiate his urges.

 If this is the case, then there is probably at least one sex worker in the Long Island area who remembers a “reliable” and seemingly nonthreatening client who paid extra money for consensual BDSM activities, rough sex, or other unusual requests.

-For example, he might have asked her to act out certain violent scenarios.
-Or he may have been into bondage.
+For example, he may have asked her to act out certain violent scenarios, or he may have been into bondage.

-The Long Island serial killer is a regular client who only kills when he feels that the conditions are right.
+The Gilgo Beach killer is a regular client who only kills when he feels that the conditions are right.
 If he is unable to pick them up without being seen, then he uses their services as normal.

 1112 America Avenue

-In Amber Costello’s case, LISK parked around the corner from her house in the hope that no one would accompany her.
-If her roommate did walk her to the car, or a neighbor exited their house, he probably would have paid for her services as normal.
-However, that night, it was dark, no one was around, and Amber turned the corner by herself.
+In Amber Costello’s case, LISK parked around the corner from her house in the hope that no one would accompany her to his vehicle.
+If her roommate did walk her to the car, or a neighbor exited their house, he probably would have called it off or paid for her services as normal.
+However, that night, it was dark, no one was around, and Costello turned the corner by herself.

-The Long Island serial killer seems to be pretty familiar with Midtown Manhattan.
+The killer seems to be pretty familiar with Midtown Manhattan.

 Manhattan Long Island serial killer